radiantearth/stac-spec/catalog-spec/catalog-spec.md

 everything is locked in.
 So now is an ideal time to implement, as your feedback will be directly incorporated.

-## Static Catalog Definitions
+## Catalog Definitions

-There are two required element types of a STAC Static Catalog: Catalog and Item.
+There are two required element types of a Catalog: Catalog and Item.
 A STAC Catalog points to [STAC Items](../json-spec/), or to other STAC catalogs.
 The top-most parent catalog is called the "root" catalog.
 The root catalog generally defines information about the catalog as a whole, such as name, description, licensing, contact information and so forth.
 However, it is